mvysny/vaadin-on-kotlin/docs/dsl_explained-v10.md

 the `FormLayout` itself, which takes precedence over `MyView`.
 Hence, the `TextField` will be nested inside of the `FormLayout` as opposed of nesting inside of the `MyView`.
 Yet, we haven't defined such a block in the `formLayout()` yet!
 Let's fix that.

+## The Second Task: Make Sure All Children Are Inserted Into Us

 To implement the second task, we need the `formLayout()` function to be able to run a block.
 We need to declare the block in a special way so that any DSL functions invoked from the block will add components into this `FormLayout`.
-Hence, we need to make the block run with a *receiver* being the `FormLayout`.
+Hence, we need to make the block run with a *receiver* being the `FormLayout` itself.
 That would make Kotlin to run all nested DSL functions such as
 `textField()` in the context of that receiver (`FormLayout` in this example).
+Since we have defined the `textField()` function to insert the newly created `TextField` into the receiver, it will be inserted into the `FormLayout`.

 We will therefore modify the `formLayout()` function accordingly:
 ```kotlin